snowdj/code-n-fold/README.md

-This is my personal blog.
+This is my own personal jekyll based blog.

-Note: The blog is not intended to be viewed via .io url (danielkummer.github.io/code-n-fold)
+## Note

-Use the URL www.code-n-fold.com
+The blog is not intended to be viewed via .io url (danielkummer.github.io/code-n-fold) - use the URL: www.code-n-fold.com